PlanetHorizont/ben.hoskings.net/_posts/2010-07-22-babushka-updates.markdown

 _The source system has been totally redesigned, so that it no longer requires a config file, is much more hackable, and can be completely automatic._

-Firstly, sources are stored in `~/.babushka/sources` now, instead of within the babushka installation like before (by default, `/usr/local/babushka/sources`).
+Firstly, sources are user-specific now, and stored in `~/.babushka/sources` instead of within the babushka installation for all to share (by default, `/usr/local/babushka/sources`).

+Secondly, now that babushka knows where to look for namespaced deps, sources are only loaded when a dep they contain is required.
+The old design loaded all known sources all the time.

-Secondly, since deps can't conflict with each other anymore, there's no need to set source load order, and so `sources.yml` is gone.
+Thirdly, since deps can't conflict with each other anymore, there's no need to set source load order, and so `sources.yml` is gone.
 This makes the source system much simpler: a source's name is defined by the name of the directory it's in.
 This allows the source system to be used in a few different ways.

 - If you run a dep like `benhoskings:Chromium.app`, the source at `~/.babushka/sources/benhoskings` will be loaded, no matter how it got there.
 So adding sources with custom names, or overriding someone else's source with one of your own, is simple---just name its directory accordingly.

 - But, if `~/.babushka/sources/benhoskings` doesn't exist, it will be cloned from `http://github.com/benhoskings/babushka-deps.git`.
 This is probably what you'll want in most cases.

+- You can still use `babushka sources -a <name> <uri>` to add a source with a custom name; that will clone `<uri>` into `~/.babushka/sources/<name>`.

+- You can inspect all the present sources with `babushka sources -l`, which shows some info on each source that babushka can see, including the path from which babushka will try to update it when it's used.

 - Since `sources.yml` is gone, the only stored state is in the names of the source directories.
 So it's completely safe to manually add, move, rename or delete directories within `~/.babushka/sources`.

-- **But, there is one caveat:** babushka assumes that it has control of any

-- The source system was redesigned so that it no longer distinguishes between sources that were added manually, and sources that were auto-added by a namespaced dep.
-Everything is automatic now, and the sources.yml config file has been eliminated.
-The only use of sources.yml was specifying load order, and now that sources are independent, load order doesn't really mean anything.
+All together, this means that the source system has been unified, so that it no longer distinguishes between sources that were added manually, and sources that were auto-added when a namespaced dep was run.
+They're all one and the same now, in `~/.babushka/sources`.

-- Instead of storing sources in `/usr/local/babushka/sources` for all to share, they're user-specific now, and live in `~/.babushka/sources`.
-- Now that babushka knows where to look for namespaced deps, sources are only loaded when a dep inside them is required.
-The old design loaded all known sources all the time.
+- **But, there is one caveat:** babushka assumes that it has control of any git repos within `~/.babushka/sources`, so don't leave uncommitted changes in any of those repos because babushka won't hesitate to blow them away.

 - Defining meta deps used to add a top-level method, like `pkg` or `tmbundle`, and since those can't be namespaced, they had to go.